Shiva-gsk/SSL-admin-task/README.md

 Now Similary, We need to Create a Client Interface and add Server Public Key to Client and Client Public key to Sever For them to exchange Packets.

-As Im using Windows as my client() I'm using Wireguard Application for Windows.
+As Im using Windows as my client(😅) I'm using Wireguard Application for Windows.
 And Create a Tunnel Interface.

 ```
 [Interface]